 The presumptive taxation scheme added a new section, Section 44 ADA, with effect from 1 April 2017, to reduce the burden of taxation on smaller businesses.
-This section too abolishes the need to maintain books as tax is calculated as a percentage of total sales.
+This section abolishes the need to maintain books as tax is calculated as a percentage of total sales.

-6. Technical consultant
+- Technical consultant

 Other professionals such as authorised representatives, film artists, certain sports-related persons and company secretaries are also part of this list.

-Under Section 44ADA of Income Tax Act, you can opt in and out of the presumptive scheme without the five-year restriction.
-However, Section 44 AA of the Income Tax Act also mentions that you will need to maintain books if you are claiming lower profit than that specified under Section 44ADA, or if your total income exceeds the basic exemption limit.
+Under Section 44ADA of the Income Tax Act, you can opt in and out of the presumptive scheme without the five-year restriction.
+However, Section 44 AA of the Income Tax Act also mentions that you will need to maintain books if you claim a lower profit than that specified under Section 44ADA or if your total income exceeds the basic exemption limit.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.